bershin/Bible/Languages/12.ObjectMethodThis/Readme.md

 - If the same function is as method in object, calling method will refer to the properties in that object.
 - In an object, this referes to the object itself, not the window.
 This is important because it helps to refer the properties inside object by the method.
     - Task: enclose same function inside an object and call it.
-    - Task: In the function(person) print the properties in object.
+    - Task: In the function(person) print the properties of the object.
     - Task: use variable name instead of "this.name"
 - Method can call another method inside it using this keyword.
 The value of "this" depends on the "invocation context" the function it is used in.
     - Task: Call method inside a method using this.